aslamdoctor/rearrange-woocommerce-products/readme.txt

 **If the sort order you changed is not working on your Shop page, please check below is set properly.**

 1. Go to Wordpress Admin > Appearance > Customize
-2. Select “Woocommerce” from left and go to “Product Catalogue”
+2. Select "Woocommerce" from left and go to "Product Catalogue"
-3. Now here check for “Default Product Sorting”.
+3. Now here check for "Default Product Sorting".
-4. Make sure it is set to “Default sorting (custom ordering + name)”
+4. Make sure it is set to "Default sorting (custom ordering + name)"

 **If you have huge list of product and the plugin is not saving the sort order changes**